AdityaSharma3103/Robotic-Arm/README.md

 # Arm Model

-I 3d printed a design i got from the wen here's the link for it https://www.printables.com/model/818975-compact-robot-arm-arduino-3d-printed
+I 3d printed a design i got from the web here's the link for it https://www.printables.com/model/818975-compact-robot-arm-arduino-3d-printed